alisaifee/coredis/docs/source/compatibility.rst

 WAITAOF
 *******

-Wait for all write commands sent in the context of the current connection to be synced to AOF of local host and/or replicas
+Blocks until all of the preceding write commands sent by the connection are written to the append-only file of the master and/or replicas.

 - Documentation: `WAITAOF <https://redis.io/commands/waitaof>`_
 - Implementation: :meth:`~coredis.Redis.waitaof`

   .. warning:: Using :meth:`~coredis.Redis.waitaof` directly is not recommended.
-Use the :meth:`Redis.ensure_persisted`  or :meth:`RedisCluster.ensure_persisted` context managers to ensure a command is synced to the AOF of the number of local hosts or replicas
+Use the :meth:`Redis.ensure_persistence`  or :meth:`RedisCluster.ensure_persistence` context managers to ensure a command is synced to the AOF of the number of local hosts or replicas

 - New in redis: 7.2.0